How to teach children about gender equality

 I asked gender questions such as: Who is smarter?
 Who raise their hands more?
 Who is better at sports: girls or boys?

-"Boys get in trouble more but it depends who it is," said Schlegel.
+"Boys get in trouble more, but it depends who it is," Tyler said.

-"Girls, I know, like to wear makeup, a lot of them, and boys don't," said Toniann Garruto, a fifth grader.
+"Girls, I know, like to wear makeup, a lot of them, and boys don't," said Toniann Garruto, a fifth-grader.

 "In the classroom, there is definitely more gossip with the girls," said Casey Wescott, who just started middle school.

-"Boys are usually stronger or faster, that's what my brother likes to say," added Fiona Laddey, another fifth grader.
+"Boys are usually stronger or faster; that's what my brother likes to say," added Fiona Laddey, another fifth-grader.

 As they answered, you could hear stereotypes already forming, even in elementary school, which was not a surprise to Katie Hurley, a child and adolescent psychotherapist, writer, speaker and author.

-Children are internalizing the messages they hear from their parents and teachers and see on television and in video games, movies and music, she said.
+Children are internalizing the messages they hear from their parents and teachers and what they see on television and in video games, movies and music, she said.

 "The best thing parents can do is really poke holes in all those things," said Hurley, whose books include "The Happy Kid Handbook: How to Raise Joyful Children in a Stressful World."
-"Instead of hiding all the magazines with the ads that make you shake your head and think that's not what women look like, open those magazines, point out those ads and say, 'Can you believe this?
+"Instead of hiding all the magazines with the ads that make you shake your head and think 'that's not what women look like,' open those magazines, point out those ads and say, 'can you believe this?
 Tell me what you think is wrong with this picture.
 What do women really look like?' "

 Stereotypes set in at an early age